 Dr. Jenna Wade

 Dr. Jenna Wade completed her Bachelor of Arts (B.A.) in Psychology with a minor concentration in Criminology from Miami University.
-She earned her Master of Arts (M.A.) in Forensic Psychology from The Chicago School of Professional of Psychology and her Doctorate of Clinical Psychology (Psy.D) from Adler University in Chicago, IL.
+She earned her Master of Arts (M.A.) in Forensic Psychology from The Chicago School of Professional of Psychology and her Doctorate of Clinical Psychology (Psy.D.) from Adler University in Chicago, IL.
 Dr. Wade completed her clinical internship at Rockdale Regional Juvenile Justice Center (RRJJC), a private residential treatment facility in Rockdale, TX.
-While on internship she completed clinical and didactic training in forensic assessment, individual, group, and family treatment with general juvenile offenders, and adolescent substance abuse and sex offender treatment.
-Dr. Wade also has experience with general psychological assessment in community mental health, fitness for duty evaluations and job suitability screenings, suicide risk assessment, crisis intervention, and providing treatment services to adults in correctional and residential settings.
-She is a member of the American Psychological Association and the American Psychology- Law Society.
+She has training in forensic assessment; individual, group, and family treatment with general juvenile offenders; and adolescent substance abuse and sex offender treatment.
+Dr. Wade completed her postdoctoral residency at Forum Ohio, LLC.
+She conducted psychological and forensic evaluations for the Franklin County juvenile and adult Courts, Franklin County Children Services, and private referrals.
+Additionally, Dr. Wade conducted Competency Attainment Services for the Franklin County Juvenile Court.
+Dr. Wade also has experience with general psychological assessments in community mental health, fitness for duty evaluations and job suitability screenings, suicide risk assessment, crisis intervention, and providing treatment services to adults in correctional and residential settings.
+She is a member of the American Psychological Association, Ohio Psychological Association, and the American Psychology- Law Society.